-Internal Audit Committee
+Audit Committee

-The Internal Audit Committee is composed of one executive director and two non-executive directors and its main function is to assist the Board, but does not discharge it from its responsibilities, with respect to the integrity of the Company's financial statements, for the effectiveness of the systems of internal control and for monitoring the effectiveness and objectivity of the internal auditors
+The Audit Committee is performed by the Board of Directors and is responsible for the effectiveness of the systems of internal control and for monitoring the effectiveness and objectivity of the internal auditors.

-The main responsibilities of the internal audit committee are twofold:
+The main responsibilities of the Audit Committee are twofold:

-- Financial Reporting responsibilities, including reviewing and challenging the actions and judgements of management in relation to the Company's financial statements and monitoring the statutory audit of the Company's annual financial statements - Internal Audit responsibilities; including reviewing the internal audit plan and internal audit reports and ensure the internal audit function maintains independence and is adequately resourced and has the appropriate standing within the Company, receiving a report on the results of the internal auditor's work on a periodic basis and monitoring management's responsiveness to the internal auditor's findings and recommendations
+- Financial Reporting responsibilities, including reviewing and challenging the actions and judgements of management in relation to the Company's financial statements and monitoring the statutory audit of the Company's annual financial statements; and - Internal Audit responsibilities; including reviewing the internal audit plan and internal audit reports and ensure the internal audit function maintains independence and is adequately resourced and has the appropriate standing within the Company, receiving a report on the results of the internal auditor's work on a periodic basis and monitoring management's responsiveness to the internal auditor's findings and recommendations.